TChotibut/ml-for-physical-scientists/Additional Reading.md

-# A List of Recent Work
+# A List of Recent Work/Talks

 This is a compilation of recent work that might be a source of inspiration for your final project.